UCLALibrary/sinai-web/README.md

 You will have to click through the security warning.

+### Connecting a JDWP agent or JMX monitor

+You can build the project with support for connecting a JDWP agent by running with:

+    mvn clean install -Ddev.tools=JDWP_AGENTLIB

+Or with support for a JMX monitor:

+    mvn clean install -Ddev.tools=JMX_REMOTE

+Or with both:

+    mvn clean install -Ddev.tools="JDWP_AGENTLIB JMX_REMOTE"

+You can also supply the `dev.tools` variable in a default Maven profile.
+See `src/main/resources/settings.xml` for an example.

 ### Contact

 Contact Kevin with any build, etc., questions you have.